 Power outages can occur at any time.
-To prepare, you should have an energy plan and kit, which includes:
+To prepare, you should have an energy plan and kit including:

-- Access to a phone - such as a charged mobile phone that doesn’t rely on electricity to operate
+- Access to a phone: such as a charged mobile phone that doesn’t require electricity to operate.

 If you require an uninterrupted supply of power because you:

 - have a medical condition that requires continuous power supply